KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/cclib.md

 # CClib

-The following methods interact with dynamic CryptoConditions modules.
+The following methods interact with CryptoConditions modules that make use of the `-ac_cclib` parameter.

 ## cclib